sudarsan15/speech-sentiment-analyser/README.md

 # speech-sentiment-analyser

-Speech Sentiment Analyser (SSA) is Machine Learning & Artificial Intelligence powered tool which will help you study the user emotions via voice and gives you a detail insight into to what user describes.
+Speech Sentiment Analyzer (SSA) is ML & AI powered tool which will help to analyse the sentiment in the audio file using AWS Transcribe and comprehend.
+It gives a detailed insight to what user describes.

-SSA will help you analysis audio speech and creates a transcripts from audio file which inturn will be used to derive the sentiment of user.
-SSA provides you deep insight of what user is speaking.
+SSA will help you analysis audio speech and creates a transcripts from audio file which in-turn will be used to derive the sentiment of user.

 The process has two main steps

-1. uploading audio file , which will be automatically converted into transcripts
+1. Uploading  an audio file , which will be automatically converted into transcripts.
 2. Once step1 is completed , you can do sentiment analysis on a click of a button

 ## Prerequisite